akshat-raj09/Selenium_Java_NAL/README.md

 - Open your Eclipse/IntelliJ IDE & import all the 3 projects one by one.

+- Search for testng.xml file inside each project.

-- Run each project by:- Right click on testng.xml & select run as TestNG.
+- Run each project by :- Right click on testng.xml ------> Select Run As ------> TestNG.

 ## Contributing